 Each member of the RC will abstain from reviewing and approving his or her own remuneration, compensation or any form of benefit and the remuneration packages of persons related to him or her.
-The RC met once during the financial year which was on 27 February 2020.
+The RC met twice during the financial year which were on 26 February 2021 and 11 November 2021.

-The RC, in considering the remuneration of all Directors, has not sought external advice nor appointed remuneration consultants during FY2020 and will continue to monitor the need of engaging external remuneration consultant as and where applicable.
+The RC, in considering the remuneration of all Directors, has not sought external advice nor appointed remuneration consultants during FY2021 and will continue to monitor the need of engaging external remuneration consultant as and where applicable.